JackSullivan/oddhex-players/index.markdown

 derring-do, they gain an additional 5% experience from the previous adventure.
 A Charisma check (with appropriate narrative motivation) may increase this bonus to +10%.
 No other activities may be performed during this time.

+### Selling Loot

+Alas, treasure is often rather bulky, and if characters were able to liberate it from a dungeon, thieves, tax collectors, peasant mobs etc. may well be able to liberate it from then back it town.
+Best to turn it to something useful quick.

+The character looking to sell items makes a Charisma check.
+The size of the city and rarity of the items will modify the roll.

+The amount of time it takes to find a buyer varies on the value of the item.
+An item worth tens of gp takes 1d4 days.
+Hundreds of gp takes 1d6 days.
+Thousands of gp takes 1d10 days; tens of thousands of gp takes 2d8 days.
+Hundreds of thousands of gold gp 3d12 days.
+Buyers don't necessarily (or typically) offer the full list price for treasure.

 ## Restore and Grow

+### Healing

+Each day spent in a safe haven (i.e. in a town) doing nothing but resting recovers one slot.

+### Relaxation

+After being at full health, characters may simply spend their time relaxing.
+If a week is spent resting, they get +1 hitpoint per level on their next adventure.

 ### Rumors